 If an estate beneficiary has standing and a legitimate basis for contesting a will, they generally can proceed with their will contest.

 It usually is a requirement for executors to provide beneficiaries, heirs and other interested parties with a copy of the deceased person’s will.
-If the executor failed to provide these parties with a copy, the parties can try visiting the probate court in the county of the deceased person’s residence to see if the will has been lodged with the court.
+If the executor failed to provide these parties with a copy, the parties can always visit the county clerk’s office to secure a copy from there.
+Wills are public documents, so they almost always will be lodged with the court.

 Can a Non-Beneficiary Contest a Will?